-I’m giving a Zoom talk on Thursday, February 4th, 2021 to the Collier County Master Gardeners.
+I gave a Zoom talk on Thursday, February 4th, 2021 to the Collier County Master Gardeners.
 The topic was controversial pesticides.
-The two pesticides addressed will be Roundup and imidacloprid.
+The two pesticides addressed were Roundup and imidacloprid.
 But I only had one hour to hit the highlights.
 So, here are several references for your reading pleasure and comments.

 Two years ago, a landscape maintenance worker in Naples was doing his usual spraying of Roundup in beds to kill weeds.
 A homeowner came running out and screamed at him “What are you doing!?
 Haven’t you heard that causes cancer?
 Don’t you know it’s banned?!
 Get that stuff out of here!”

 The flustered worker retreated to his truck and called the company’s owner who called me and urged me to clarify the facts.
 Today’s talk is an expanded answer to that lady’s legitimate concerns.

 Last year I prepared this presentation, but I had to cancel.
 Not because of Covid 19 but by cancer.
 Literally one year ago I had already undergone my second round of chemotherapy to treat Non-Hodgins lymphoma.
 After four more doses, I lost my hair and my energy but not my life.
 Thank God the chemo worked, and the cancer is gone.
 I kept a blog about my experience, Lumpybob.com.
 If you or someone you know is going through cancer, this journal is encouraging.

 When my doctor shocked me with a diagnosis of cancer, I urgently researched causes and cures.
 But where do you go for straight answers on this life-or-death topic?
 Facebook, Google, an attorney?